Division of North Sydney: History

-Trent Zimmerman, a former Hockey staffer, retained the seat for the Liberal Party with 48.2 percent of the primary vote after a larger-than-predicted 12.8 percent swing against the Turnbull Coalition Government.
+Trent Zimmerman, a former Hockey staffer, retained the seat for the Liberal Party with 48.2 percent of the primary vote after a larger-than-predicted 12.8 percent swing against the Turnbull Coalition government.
 That was only the second time in North Sydney since federation that the successful Liberal candidate had not obtained a majority of the primary vote and had to rely on preferences.
 Zimmerman faced a double-digit primary vote swing − more than triple that of the 2015 Canning by-election − even though Labor did not even contest the seat.

 The Liberal two-candidate-preferred vote of 60.2 percent against independent Stephen Ruff compares to the previous election vote of 65.9 percent against Labor.
 The reduction of 5.7 percent could not be considered a "two-party/candidate preferred swing" − when a major party is absent, preference flows to both major parties does not take place, resulting in asymmetric preference flows.

 Zimmerman became the first openly LGBTI member of the House of Representatives.
 He won the seat in his own right in 2016 and 2019.
-However, in 2022, he lost over 13 percent of his primary vote and was defeated by teal independent Kylea Tink, the second non-Liberal ever to win it.
+However, in 2022, he lost over 13 percent of his primary vote amid the Liberals' collapse in the North Shore and other "blue ribbon" areas of metropolitan Australia, and was defeated by teal independent Kylea Tink, the second non-Liberal ever to win it.
+The swing against the Liberals was large enough to make the seat marginal in a "traditional" two-party contest between the Liberals and Labor for the first time in 60 years; on paper, the Liberal margin over Labor was only 1.2 percent.

 The most notable member for the seat was Billy Hughes, Prime Minister of Australia from 1915 to 1923, and later a minister in the Lyons, Page, Menzies and Fadden governments.
 Hughes is the longest-serving parliamentarian in Australian history.
 He transferred to Bradfield after it was carved out of North Sydney's northern portion in 1949, and died as that seat's member in 1952.
 Other notable members include Mack, Hockey, and Dugald Thomson, a minister in the Reid Government.

+As part of its periodic review of electoral boundaries, the Australian Electoral Commission abolished the division from the 2025 Australian federal election, with its electors distributed across the divisions of Warringah, Bradfield and Bennelong.